pbthecoder/Zoo-Test/README.md

   # MONKEYTESTPACK
   The monkey test pack has been added, with four monkeys ready to get collected.

-# In Development

   # 0.1.5
   Color and Boldness added.
 This will take a significant amount of time, due to the large amount of print statements in the program.

-  UPDATE!
-  Color is complete for the most part.

-  UPDATE!
-  Now the Shop list is in a beautiful chart, where if hovering over, can see number.
+The Shop List is in a beautiful chart.

-  ERROR UPDATE!
-  Shop is not buying.
+# In Development

-  # Genetic Manipulation 0.0.1
+   # 0.1.6
-  Tests for changing genes

-  UPDATE!
-  Currently in a new file (not uploaded).
-This required a few new changes to the text files, and a few more text files have been added.
-  It's looking pretty nice.
+   More plot will be added to the game.
+More promo animals will be added, as well as being able to change names of the animals one buys.
+Another new feature is that now instead of not being able to earn money, visitors will come and visit.
+A new Credits / Licenses page will be added.

+   # Zoo Version 2 (Ithomiid Ubuntu)
+   In the new version, you can 1) buy new plots of land, 2) see more zoomed-in versions of the habitat itself with a combination of ASCII and Unicode artistic symbols, and 3) "zoom in" on the animals and see the animals' names, ages, and any other needed information about them.

 # In the Future
   # Expansion Packs 0.0.5 - 0.0.8